soilwise-he/link-liveliness-assessment/README.md

 The component either returns a http status: 200 (ok), 403 (non autorized), 404 (not found), 500 (error), ...
 Status 302 is forwarded to new location and the test is repeated.

+The component runs an evaluation for a single resource at request, or runs tests at intervals providing a history of availability

 A link either points to:

 - another metadata record